 HIIT is easy to fit into your schedule because you can do it in a minimum of 10 minutes.
 Up to 30 minutes 3 times a week is beneficial, more than that can cause over exercising because of how intense it is.

 It uses both the anaerobic and aerobic energy system meaning that you burn fat and calories and what’s more is that it causes the afterburn effect (meaning you continue to have an increased calorie expenditure for another few hours or even a day or two post workout) which is also caused by other intense types of exercise such as resistance training.

 All types of exercise benefit your metabolism, but resistance workouts and HIIT are more beneficial than steady state cardio due to the afterburn effect.

 Be sure to eat a high protein workout snack within a half an hour of eating.
 Whey protein is perfect for this.

 If you find that your metabolism has slowed down to due to age it is due to a drop in the production of human growth hormone (HGH) levels.
 Everyone after the age of 21 produces less, and after the age of 30 the somatopause starts setting in meaning you produce hardly any at all.
 This is the cause of aging and a slower metabolism.

 You can raise your HGH levels naturally.
 HIIT is the only type of exercise that does this.
 Intermittent fasting also plays a big role.
 You can do intermittent fasting simply by skipping either lunch or breakfast.
 Taking a collagen supplement before bed can also help.

 There you have it.
 If you are struggling with losing the last bit of belly fat, check out this article.
 You can get a flat stomach even on an Indian diet.
-If you would like more tips on weight loss or curing lifestyle diseases, book a consultation with me or check out my YouTube channel.
+If you would like more tips on weight loss or curing lifestyle diseases, check out my YouTube channel.